iodepo/OceanBestPractices/DEPLOYMENTS.md

 ## Text Extractor

-Please refer to the [ingest README](./ingest/README.md), [TextExtractor repo](https://github.com/Element84/lambda-text-extractor) and [apex](https://apex.run/) for instrucitons on how to deploy the text extractor.
+Please refer to the [ingest README](./ingest/README.md), [TextExtractor repo](https://github.com/Element84/lambda-text-extractor) and [apex](https://apex.run/) for instructions on how to deploy the text extractor.

 Environments can share a single text extractor deployment.
 If there is already one deployed in the AWS account it's easier to use that than it is to deploy a new instance.